MicrosoftDocs/cpp-docs.tr-tr/docs/atl-mfc-shared/reference/csimplestringt-class.md

  Eklenecek karakter

 ### <a name="remarks"></a>Açıklamalar
- Belirtilen karakter varolan sonuna eklemek için bu işlevi çağırmak `CSimpleStringT` nesnesi.
+ Belirtilen karakterin varolan eklemek için bu işlevi çağırın `CSimpleStringT` nesne.

 ##  <a name="copychars"></a> CSimpleStringT::CopyChars
- Bir karakterin veya karakter kopyalar bir `CSimpleStringT` nesnesi.
+ Bir karakteri veya karakterleri kopyalar bir `CSimpleStringT` nesne.

 ### <a name="syntax"></a>Sözdizimi